Huma-Ameer10/2024-AI-Challenge-GenInstigators/README.md

 - Automatic detection of real-time news based events and their impact on the market trend.
 - Integration of technical indicators with actionable trading insights for comprehensive analysis.
 - Efficient and personalized stock recommendations via.
 Custom Generative module.
-- Chatbot integration allowing analysts to ask questions and recieve instant guidance from AI-stock Advisor.
+- QAbot integration allowing analysts to ask questions and recieve instant guidance from AI-stock Advisor.

 ## Technologies